D0men1c0/ISSR_Darkweb/README.md

     ```python
     !cd /content/drive/MyDrive/GSoC/Analyze_files/CombiningAnalysisCompleteDataset/ContentAnalysis/
     ```
-4. Insert the directory containing utility modules into the system path. <br>Replace `/content/drive/MyDrive/GSoC/Util/` with the actual path to your utilities directory:
+4. To import the `.py` files present in the `Util` module, insert the directory containing the utility modules into the system path. <br>Replace `/content/drive/MyDrive/GSoC/Util/` with the actual path to your utilities directory:
     ```python
     import sys
     sys.path.insert(0, '/content/drive/MyDrive/GSoC/Util/')